Bearing Calculator

 Maritime Navigation: Bearing Calculations for Sailboats and Ships

-Sailors have calculated bearings for centuries, long before GPS existed.
-Modern marine navigation combines traditional bearing calculations with electronic chart plotters, but understanding the fundamentals remains crucial for safety.
+Sailors have calculated bearings for centuries, long before GPS existed, using principles codified by International Maritime Organization.
+Modern marine navigation combines traditional bearing calculations with electronic chart plotters following US Coast Guard standards and NGA nautical publications, but understanding the fundamentals remains crucial for safety.
 Whether you're crossing oceans on a cargo ship, racing a yacht, or cruising coastally, bearing calculations help you: plot courses, avoid hazards, estimate arrival times, calculate tidal currents, and execute man-overboard recovery procedures.
+Use our Midpoint Calculator for offshore rendezvous planning.

 Ocean Passage Planning